Department of Veterans Affairs Fast Facts

 August 26, 2014 - The VA office of the Inspector General releases a report on delays at the Phoenix VA health care system.
 The study looked at more than 3,000 cases and found that dozens of veterans had "clinically significant" delays in care, and six of them died.
 The report says investigators could not conclusively link their deaths to those delays.

-September 17, 2014 - In a hearing before the House Committee on Veterans' Affairs, Acting Inspector General Richard Griffin reverses his opinion.
-Griffin says that long wait times at VA health care facilities in Phoenix did contribute to a number of veterans' deaths.

-November 10, 2014 - VA Secretary Robert McDonald announces the VA has taken "disciplinary action" against 5,600 employees in the last year, and he said more firings will soon follow.
+November 10, 2014 - Secretary McDonald announces the VA has taken "disciplinary action" against 5,600 employees in the last year, and more firings will follow.
 Beyond sacking officials that don't meet the VA's values, McDonald says the reforms will include the establishment of a VA-wide customer service office to understand and respond to veteran needs, new partnerships with private organizations and other reorganizations to simplify the department's structure.

 November 13, 2014 - The VA announces it has fired Terry Gerigk Wolf, the director of the Pittsburgh VA Healthcare System, for "conduct unbecoming of a senior executive and wasteful spending."
 An outbreak of Legionnaire's disease in 2011 and 2012 killed six veterans at the facility.